When did Aramaic get going?

 As people began to settle down in towns in West Asia, about 4000 BC, they began to speak differently from their neighbors.
 Some people spoke Hebrew, some spoke Arabic, some spoke Akkadian.
 The people who lived in Syria spoke Aramaic.

-Under Alexander the Great, and then under the Romans and the Sassanians, people in West Asia went right on using Aramaic as their main language.
-Aramaic was what Jesusand his disciples spoke, most of the time.
+Aramaic was what Jesus and his disciples spoke, most of the time.
 Most people in West Asia – except the Persians, who kept on speaking Farsi – kept using Aramaic until about 700 AD, when the Islamic conquests caused people to slowly shift to speaking Arabic instead.